Wanted (Hunter Hayes song): Content

 Hunter told Taste of Country about writing the song: "At the time, I was trying to tell somebody something, but I couldn't figure out how to say it.
 So I wanted to say it in music because I knew it would be a little more impactful.
 I wanted to say we are great in this relationship together, and I feel like it could even get better."

 The song is a ballad expressing a desire to make a lover feel "wanted" by the narrator.
 It is in C major and an approximate tempo of 84 beats per minute.

 Critical reception

 Billy Dukes of Taste of Country gave the song 4.5 out of 5 stars.
 Dukes wrote, "It’s a mature lyric that will wrap around the hearts of country loving women nationwide."
 He added, "It's familiar without being generic and catchy without being syrupy."
 Giving it five out of five stars, Matt Bjorke of Roughstock wrote: "While 'Storm Warning' was a great opening salvo, 'Wanted' is the song that is going to make Hunter Hayes one of the music world’s most talented artists to arrive in years – that’s right – years."

 Music video

 The music video was unveiled in early March 2012.
 It was directed by BirdmachineBird (Patrick Hubik and Traci Goudie).
-The video won an American Country Award for Best Music Video in 2012.
-Everything in the video except for all the stuff that is red is black and white.